 Meant for emerging markets where data plans and smartphones are pricey, the Nokia 210 is a viable alternative as it only costs $35.
 It has a tiny, 2.4-inch QVGA display (320 x 240), and a VGA camera on the back.
 It supports dual SIM cards, so you can use two numbers on one phone.
 It features a removable 1,020mAh battery, a MicroUSB port, a headphone jack, as well as 16GB of internal storage.
 There’s also a mobile app store where you can download some apps and games, but don’t expect anything akin to the Google Play Store.
 Classic Snake is pre-installed, in case you want to fuel your nostalgia even more.

-The Nokia 210 is coming to Europe as soon as next week.
+The Nokia 210 is available in Europe.
 There’s no word on a U.S. release date yet.